 Its camera can also be somewhat different than the lens is precisely the same 20mm (full-frame equal ) wide-angle prime.
-Still, the microSD memory card slot was transferred to the camera device itself, instead of in the bottom of the gimbal bracket as it was with previous Phantom versions.
+Still, the microSD memory card slot was transferred to the camera device itself instead of in the bottom of the gimbal bracket as it was with previous Phantom versions.

 The Standard retains precisely the same trademark four-pylon white layout, which has made the Phantom show a familiar bit of engineering in culture.
-Metallic red stickers decorate the drone that the DJI emblem is in the top center of the staircase, and two red strips sit at every one of these four pylons.
+Metallic red stickers decorate the drone that the DJI emblem is in the top center of the staircase, and two red strips sit at every one of these four towers.

 - Refer the user manual and videos on this page for troubleshooting.Enjoy the view: A live video feed gives you a 720p HD real-time view of what your camera sees right on your mobile device